MikeWang000000/spek-X/INSTALL.md

 ## macOS

-Download section offers two packages: a ZIP archive for Intel processors and a ZIP archive for Apple Silicon.
+Download section offers two packages: a TGZ archive for Intel processors and a TGZ archive for Apple Silicon.
 Spek requires macOS 10.5+.

-Download and unpack the ZIP archive, then drag the Spek icon to Applications.
+Download and unpack the TGZ archive, then drag the Spek icon to Applications.

 ## Linux and other Unix-like systems